Millennials are Easily the Most Excited About the Ascent of Usage-based Insurance (UBI)

 Young people are often chastised for their dependence on mobile technology, such as smartphones and tablet computers.
 But when it comes to usage-based insurance, that’s more of a strength than a disadvantage.
 Because millennials tend to be so incredibly tech-savvy, they stand to benefit a great deal from the remarkable technology that’s accompanying the emergence of usage-based insurance.

-That’s because many usage-based insurance plans come with mobile applications that let a driver see how their on-road behavior is affecting their insurance premium.
+That’s because many usage-based insurance plans such as pay-as-you-drive (PAYD) and pay-how-you-drive (PHYD) come with mobile applications that let a driver see how their on-road behavior is affecting their insurance premium.
 Some applications even show a driver where they can improve their driving habits – for example, maybe a young driver has done great work to reduce their braking speed, but needs to focus more on their cornering speeds.
 Maybe that same driver can try driving less during peak driving times, such as rush hour, to see a dip in their premiums.
 Soon, there will be many applications that can quickly and easily help drivers see ways to improve their driving experiences and save money on car insurance.

 The Towers Watson study showed that millennials are easily the age group most comfortable with making technology a central part of their driving experience.
 The study found that virtually all of the millennials participating in the study (92 percent) would download a smartphone app to track their progress, while 90 percent said they’d be willing to use a vehicle’s global navigation system (or GPS) to help an insurance company factor in their driving behavior.
 Generally speaking, drivers from other age groups were considerably less comfortable using this technology to help insurance companies determine a more accurate premium.